codedr0id/Institute-Database-Management-System/README.md

 1. please put your user name and password at the place of mine in all the java files.
    for example :

-   this is in my code :    myconn=DriverManager.getConnection("jdbc:mysql://localhost:3306/result","root","Satya@1657");
+   This is in code :    myconn=DriverManager.getConnection("jdbc:mysql://localhost:3306/result","root","code@123");

-   this should your:     myconn=DriverManager.getConnection("jdbc:mysql://localhost:3306/databasename","Username","Password");
+   This should be yours:     myconn=DriverManager.getConnection("jdbc:mysql://localhost:3306/databasename","Username","Password");

 2. There is a database in it, you should create it into your device, name of data base is "result" (you can take different).